-Since it was founded more than 150 years ago, Transylvania County has been a popular destination for campers, with many preferring the cooler temperatures of fall to go camping.
-The county has a number of places to go tent camping, to stay in a cabin or to park the RV.
+Transylvania County has always been a popular destination for campers, and the county has plenty of places to go tent camping, stay in a cabin or park the RV.

 Gorges State Park lies about 25 minutes from Brevard in the southern part of the county off N.C.
 281. It offers primitive camping.
 For more detailed information about Gorges State Park and its camping opportunities, call (828) 966-9099 or go to www.ncparks.gov/gorges-state-park.

 DuPont State Recreational Forest doesn’t allow camping, but several private campsites are located nearby.

 Overnight camping sites are also dotted along the French Broad River Paddle Trail.
 They require a fee and reservations.
 For more information, go to www.frenchbroadpaddle.com.
 The following are other camping alternatives: